roelofr/ClientSideTechnology/security/portfolio.md

 ## Testing environment

+### Getting a database

-For the testing environment we needed a locally hosted MSSQL server.
-To save on installing extra software (since we already have Docker) and to ease configuration, I wrote the script below:
+For the testing environment I needed a locally hosted MSSQL server.
+To save on installing extra software (since Docker is installed anyway) and to ease configuration, I wrote the script below:

 ```bash
 #!/usr/bin/env bash